ia377-feec-unicamp/ia377-feec-unicamp.github.io/_posts/2023-03-09-Literature-Review.md

 This introductory lecture for IA377 will be devoted to the topic of "Literature Review".
 * What is a literature review?
-* Methodology, best Practices, tips, tools, etc.
+* Methodology, best practices, tips, tools, etc.
-* Practial example
+* Practical example
 * Application to IA377 seminar activities.